ProvableHQ/leo-acl2-bin/README.md

 ## Running tgc

-Currently supported phase is parsing.
+Currently the only supported phase is parsing.
 ```
     /path/to/tgc parsing source.leo source.json parsing-theorem.lisp
 ```